 Title IX also provides for equal educational opportunities for pregnant and parenting students.
 It prohibits educational institutions from discriminating against students based on pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery from any of these conditions.
 It also prohibits schools from applying any rule related to a student's parental, family or marital status that treats students differently based on their sex.

-The EOD department works to build and maintain a safe, gender-equitable environment for students, faculty, and staff in all aspects of educational programming and employment.
-EOD is committed to ensuring each member of the college community has the opportunity to participate fully in the process of education and development.
+The HR department works to build and maintain a safe, gender-equitable environment for students, faculty, and staff in all aspects of educational programming and employment.
+HR is committed to ensuring each member of the college community has the opportunity to participate fully in the process of education and development.
 When incidents such as rape, sexual assault, sexual battery, sexual coercion, unwanted touching, dating violence and sexually motivated stalking occur, the college is committed to respond in a manner which provides safety, privacy, and support to those affected.

 A complainant or witness has many reporting options.
 An individual may simultaneously pursue a Title IX complaint and a criminal complaint.
 When initiating a complaint, an individual need not know whether they wish to request any particular course of action, nor how to label what happened.
 Choosing to make a complaint and deciding how to proceed after making the complaint can be a process that unfolds over time.